cassieesvelt/architecture-center/docs/reference-architectures/ai/training-deep-learning-content.md

 _Describe a step-by-step process for implementing the reference architecture solution.
 Best practices are to add the solution to GitHub, provide a link (use boilerplate text below), and explain how to roll out the solution._

-A deployment for a reference architecture that implements these recommendations and considerations is available on [GitHub](https://www.github.com/path-to-repo).
+A deployment for a reference architecture that implements these recommendations and considerations is available on [GitHub](https://github.com/Azure/azureml-examples/tree/main/best-practices/largescale-deep-learning/Training).

-1. First step
-2. Second step
-3. Third step ...

-- simple how to start example and/or just a link to bestpractices page or bert training example?

 ## Contributors